IWOMP 2023 Call For Papers

 - Jannis Klinkenberg, RWTH Aachen University

-- Michael Kruse, Argonne National Laboratory
+- Michael Kruse, AMD

 - Kelvin Li, IBM